 Seoul, Korea: The Food Tour

-It makes sense - Seoul hasn’t been a major tourist destination for Westerners for all that long, and Japanese tourists had been exploring their neighbor from before them.
-There’s even a Japanese word-of-mouth site with reviews for everything from restaurants to shopping to clinics.
+For first-timer travelers to Seoul, I’ve realized that following Japanese travel guides and blogs about Seoul are a lot better than English ones.
+Seoul hasn’t been a major tourist destination for Westerners for all that long, and Japanese tourists had been exploring their neighbor from before.
+There’s even a Japanese word-of-mouth site with reviews for restaurants, shopping, clinics and more.
 [J]

 dong myeonok house